 When Italy entered the war in 1940, many Jews appealed to Mussolini and to the king, reiterating their loyalty to their country and requesting to be able to join the armed forces as volunteers.
 Anti-Semitic propaganda in the press intensified, insisting that “international Jewry” was responsible for the war.
 One of the Fascist government’s first measures was the imprisonment of all foreign Jews and those among the Italians who were considered a danger to national security.

 Internment camps were opened in the central and southern regions, the largest one at Ferramonti of Tarsia, in Calabria.
 Other Italian and foreign Jews were sent off to forced residence in isolated locations.
 In the general atmosphere of violence that had been created by the war, there were many attacks on Jewish people, anti-Semitic writings, and destructions of synagogues.
 In May of 1942, a law of forced labor for Jewish adults, both men and women, was decreed, assigning them to manual labor of various kinds.
-On 25 July, Mussolini fell from power and Marshall Badoglio formed a new government.
+On 25 July, Mussolini was removed from power by the king and Marshall Badoglio surrendered to the Allies.

-Anti-Jewish policy was one of the fundamental points of the new manifesto of the Fascist Republican Party, known as the “Carta di Verona.”
-Point # 7 reads: “Those belonging to the Jewish race are foreigners.
+Anti-Jewish policy was one of the fundamental elements of the new manifesto of the Fascist Republican Party, known as the “Carta di Verona”: “Those belonging to the Jewish race are foreigners.
 During this war they belong to an enemy nationality.”

 On November 30, 1943, the Minister of the Interior ordered the arrest of Jews, their confinement to camps, and the seizure of their assets.
 The measures were enforced immediately by prefects and police chiefs.
 Arrests and round-ups took place throughout the entire territory of the RSI.
 At the same time, the anti-Semitic propaganda intensified.